Herne Hill railway station: 1852–1862: Background and construction

-Early services
+1863–1869: Early operation

-From July 1863, LCDR trains between Victoria and Kent ran through Herne Hill, and to continental Europe via a connecting steamboat from Dover Harbour to Calais; these boat trains left Victoria and Ludgate Hill simultaneously and were joined at Herne Hill.
+The line from Beckenham Junction reached Herne Hill from the south on 1 July 1863, connecting the station to the LCDR's lines in Kent, and finally allowing the LCDR to avoid using the LB&SCR's tracks to access Victoria from Kent.
+From July 1863, LCDR trains between Victoria and Kent ran through Herne Hill, and continued to continental Europe via a connecting steamboat from Dover Harbour to Calais; these boat trains left Victoria and Ludgate Hill simultaneously and were joined at Herne Hill.
 Express journeys from Herne Hill to Dover, a distance of 74 mi, took 1 hour 36 minutes, at an average speed of 46.25 mph.
-Services to London were split at Herne Hill to give passengers easier access to the City of London and beyond; the LCDR began operating direct services to King's Cross and Barnet (now High Barnet Underground station) from Herne Hill when Snow Hill tunnel opened.
+London-bound services doubled—and southbound services halved—in length at Herne Hill, which meant that more capacity could be added for the London section that was not needed further down the line.